lomolisso/minerva-report-uiuc/lib/front.typ

 #import "footer.typ" as footer
 #import "states.typ" as states

-/// Crea un página y settea variables de estado requeridas
+/// Creates a page and sets state variables required
-/// por otras funciones del template.
-Si buscas extender
+/// by other template functions.
+If you want to extend
-/// el template con tu propia portada, es recomendado
+/// the template with your own title page, it is recommended
-/// pasarlo por esta función.
+/// to pass it through this function.
 ///
-/// - it (content): Contenido de la portada.
+/// - it (content): Title page content.
-/// - ..args (arguments): Argumentos a pasar a la función `page`
+/// - ..args (arguments): Arguments to pass to the `page` function
 /// -> content
 #let base(it, ..args) = {
   return page(..args, {